 "The [Alaska Airlines] scheme incentivises avoidable air travel, which is very likely to cause avoidable increases in carbon emissions," Sam Jackson, Climate Impact & Partnership manager at Ecologi, tells Euronews Travel.

 According to Jackson, 24 roundtrip flights per year is far from ideal in the current state of climate emergency.

 "Even 6 flights per year (the scheme offers 6, 12 or 24) is more than an individual wishing to reduce their impact on the planet should be comfortable with taking," he added.

 And US citizens are already among those with the highest carbon footprint in the world.

-Alaska Airlines' new subscription service, although innovative in the aviation industry, is at odds with the current debate over the climate crisis and the urgency to reduce carbon emissions.
+Subscription services, although innovative in the aviation industry, are at odds with the current debate over the climate crisis and the urgency to reduce carbon emissions.

 "Instead of approaches like this that encourage more flying, we urgently need to disincentive avoidable air travel as much as we can," says Jackson.